HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 Stretch Features:
-[These are features that we agree a fully complete version of this program would have, but that you probably will not have time to implement.
-A good final project does not necessarily need to have any of these completed at all.
-At least 3 are required.
-Again, fully describe each.]
 * Automation: Upgrades and perks that allow the player to automate certain tasks like coursesor buying upgrades.
 *  Customizing your own student: when you first start the game, you can pick features for the student, various hats/collectibles can be unlocked
 *  Schedule: Time will pass as you play the game; certain features will be restricted, while others may be unlocked.
 For example, courses will not be usable during weekends, but